AHDB Potatoes

-AHDB Potatoes, previously known as the Potato Council, is a trade organisation that aims to develop and promote the potato industry in Great Britain.
+AHDB Potatoes, previously known as the Potato Council, is a trade organisation focusing on the promotion of the potato industry in Great Britain.
 Previously an independent non-departmental public body, it has been a division of the Agriculture and Horticulture Development Board since 1 April 2008.

+AHDB Potatoes' grower levy is £42.62 per hectare, and the purchaser levy is £0.1858 per tonne.
+Its main base is at Stoneleigh Park in Warwickshire, and there is a Scottish office in Newbridge in Midlothian and an experimental station (SBEU) in Sutton Bridge in Lincolnshire.

+Its publication is the Potato Weekly, which mainly lists current prices of potatoes per tonne.
+It visits agricultural shows.

 History

-Set up to replace the Potato Marketing Board, the Potato Council was originally known as the Potato Industry Development Council, and then the British Potato Council until April 2008.
+Set up to replace the Potato Marketing Board, the Potato Council was originally known as the Potato Industry Development Council and then the British Potato Council until April 2008.

 Potato Marketing Board

 The organisation was originally established in 1934 as the Potato Marketing Board by the Potato Marketing Scheme (Approval) Order (Great Britain) 1933, under powers given to potato producers under the Agricultural Marketing Acts of 1931 and 1933.
-The Scheme was mainly set up as a preventative measure against the unstable market conditions that previously existed in the 1920s and 1930s.
-With this in mind, the Board was to register producers, prohibit sales by unregistered producers, regulate marketing of the industry, encourage co-operation between sellers and producers and in promoting education and research in the field.
+The scheme was mainly set up to put an end to the unstable market conditions of the 1920s and 1930s.
+The board was to regulate the marketing of the industry by registering producers and prohibit sales by unregistered producers.

-Upon the outbreak of the Second World War, the Ministry of Food took control over all agricultural production, including potatoes.
-With the passing of the Potato Marketing Scheme 1933 (Modification and Suspension) Order 1939, all Board's activities were suspended.
+Upon the outbreak of the Second World War, the Ministry of Food took control of all agricultural production.
+With the passing of the Potato Marketing Scheme 1933 (Modification and Suspension) Order 1939, all of the board's activities were suspended.

-In 1955, the Potato Marketing Scheme (Approval) Order 1955 repealed the previous order and created a new, but very similar entity.
+In 1955, the Potato Marketing Scheme (Approval) Order 1955 repealed the previous order and created a new, similar entity.
 Amendments to the scheme commenced in 1962, 1971, 1976, 1985, 1987 and 1990.
-The Board was largely producer-elected, however had a few ministerial appointees.
+The board was largely producer-elected; however, it had a few ministerial appointees.
 Many of its powers were delegated to committees such as the Executive Committee and the Retailers' Committee.
-In 1958, The Board bought former RAF base, RAF Sutton Bridge in Lincolnshire, and set up an Agricultural experiment station, now known as Sutton Bridge Crop Storage Research, the biggest centre of its kind in the UK.
+In 1958, the board bought the former RAF base, RAF Sutton Bridge in Lincolnshire, and set up an agricultural experiment station, now known as Sutton Bridge Crop Storage Research.